Connect with us

 For example, the chatbot Pi bans “content that may spread misinformation.”
 However, international human rights standards on freedom of expression generally protect misinformation unless a strong justification exists for limits, such as foreign interference in elections.
 Otherwise, human rights standards guarantee the “freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers … through any … media of … choice,” according to a key United Nations convention.

 Defining what constitutes accurate information also has political implications.
-Governments of several countries used rules adopted in the context of the pandemic to repress criticism of the government.
+Governments of several countries used rules adopted in the context of the COVID-19 pandemic to repress criticism of the government.
 More recently, India confronted Google after Gemini noted that some experts consider the policies of the Indian prime minister, Narendra Modi, to be fascist.

 Free speech culture